datreeio/datree/examples/prevent_deprecated_apis/README.md

 # Policy: preventing_use_of_removed_deprecated_apis

-Deprecated apis are those that are not under active development and are scheduled to be removed/stopped being supported in the future versions.
-The rules in this policy help detect the use of those apis that have been dropped in the version of kubernetes that is mentioned in the corresponding rule name and prevent them from landing in the kubernetes configuration file.
+Deprecated apis are those that are not under active development and are scheduled to be removed/stopped being supported in the newer/future versions.
+The rules in this policy help detect the use of those apiVersions that have been/will be dropped in the corresponding version of kubernetes that is mentioned in the rule name and prevent them from landing in the kubernetes configuration objects/files.

 # How this helps

-Many times developers don't have time to keep track of all the breaking changes happening within a software ecosystem.
+Many a times developers don't have time to keep track of all the breaking changes happening within a software ecosystem.
 In this context for example a developer might not even know that the `apiVersion` he/she is using has been deprecated/removed from the newer kubernetes version.
-These rules would help identify what's breaking his kubernetes configuration and also teach him to stop using those apis in future versions of kubernetes.
+These rules would help identify what's breaking his kubernetes configuration and also keep him updated to these latest changes so that he/she stops using those apiVersions in their kubernetes configuration so that it works for newer kubernetes versions as well.

 # List of rules